dotnet/docs-aspire/docs/messaging/azure-event-hubs-component.md

 #### Fully Qualified Namespace (FQN)

 The recommended approach is to use a fully qualified namespace, which works with the `AzureMessagingEventHubsSettings.Credential` property to establish a connection.
-If no credential is configured, the [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential) is used.
+If no credential is configured, the <xref:Azure.Identity.DefaultAzureCredential> is used.

 ```json
 {